createthis/clean_es6/nested_blocks/README.md

 look at an example, below.

 Tip: Paste these examples into your javascript console in your browser.
+Pro Tip: Before refactoring code, it is **always** a good idea to write unit tests for the method you want to refactor.
+This ensures the refactored code behaves the same as the original code.

 # Don't do this
 ```js